logoToolMight

 1

-Paste Token
+Paste Your JWT Token

 Paste your encoded JWT token (often starting with `eyJ...`) into the input field.